simpleble/simpleble_dut/README.rst

 SimpleBLE - Device Under Test
 =============================

-This projets holds the source code for the Device Under Test (DUT) for the SimpleBLE project, used for Hardware-in-the-Loop (HITL) testing.
+This project holds the source code for the Device Under Test (DUT) for the SimpleBLE project, used for Hardware-in-the-Loop (HITL) testing.

 Instructions